-Here are 50 newsworthy anniversaries coming up in May 2014 for you to write about (and make money from).
+Here are 50 newsworthy anniversaries coming up in June 2014 for you to write about (and make money from).
 The anniversaries are listed 6 months in advance to give you enough time for research and writing.

 We have painstakingly cross-checked every entry, but you are advised to check all facts again as part of your research.
 Please let us know of any errors you find.

-This list is just a small sample of the entries for May from The Date-A-Base Book 2014.
+This list is just a small sample of the entries for June from The Date-A-Base Book 2014.
 There are more than 200 anniversaries for this month in the book, which covers the whole of 2014 from January to December and features more than 2,650 anniversaries in total.

 Just one published article will cover the cost of your copy many times over.